lee-lab-skku/vscode-zotero-bbt/README.md

 The code is heavily inspired by it, but rewritten in TypeScript for VSCode.
 I do not speak TypeScript, so I drafted the code using Claude and manually fixed the code to make it work.
 Hence, if you think I did something wrong, you're probably right.

 Has not been tested on Windows or linux.
 If you find any issues, please let me know.

+I'm working on this project as a PhD student in my spare time (which is very, very limited, during the semester).
+So I apologize in advance if I cannot respond to issues or feature requests in a timely manner.